Everyday Living TipsSimple Ways To Rid Of Garden And Household Ants

 bathroom ants

-Last week our son came running to the kitchen to say there were ants in my room.
+Last week, our son came running to the kitchen to say ants were in my room.

-Oh great, the last thing I need is Mrs. CBB to find little ants in the bed and she will lose her mind.
+Oh great, the last thing I need is for Mrs. CBB to find little ants in the bed, and she will lose her mind.

-Of course, I got up to investigate and sure enough, pesky little black ants were crawling on the carpet.
+Of course, I got up to investigate, and sure enough, pesky little black ants crawled on the carpet.

-To the naked eye, they looked like a common ant that you’d see in a household.
+They looked like a common ant you’d see in a household to the naked eye.

-Upon investigation, I noticed that the ants were marching from a crack in the bathroom next to the jacuzzi.
+Upon investigation, I noticed the ants marching from a crack in the bathroom next to the jacuzzi.

-I guess that was the way we fought back because there didn’t seem to be many at the time.
+I guess that was how we fought back because there didn’t seem to be many at the time.

-Since I’m planning on renovating the entire master bathroom including the jacuzzi I plan to rip all of the drywall off.
+Since I’m planning on renovating the entire main bathroom, including the jacuzzi, I plan to remove all the drywall.

-The biggest problem homeowners face is trying to figure out what kind of ants they are battling.
+Homeowners’ most significant problem is figuring out what ants they are battling.

 Sugar Ants vs. Moisture Ants

-In the meantime, I needed to sort these little black ants out however I wasn’t sure if they were sweet ants or moisture ants.
+In the meantime, I needed to sort these little black ants out; however, I wasn’t sure if they were sweet or moisture ants.

-If it gets to the point of no return your best bet is to call a local pest control company to sort your ant problem out.
+If it gets to the point of no return, your best bet is to call a local pest control company to sort out your ant problem.

 I know some people who call pest control yearly before the ant season begins to spray around the outside of their home.

-We have never done this but most certainly would add this to a projected expense in our budget if need be.
+We have never done this but most certainly would add this to a projected expense in our budget.

-Moisture ants need lots of water to survive so they were in the right place for a water source.
+Moisture ants need lots of water to survive, so they are in the right place for a water source.

-Since these were small black ants I decided to tackle the problem with honey to start.
+Since these were tiny black ants, I decided to tackle the problem with honey.

-If they were sugar ants in the bathroom then they would gravitate towards the honey.
+If sugar ants were in the bathroom, they would gravitate towards the honey.

-I took a lid from an old pickle jar and filled it with honey and sat it in the area next to the ants as bait.
+I took a lid from an old pickle jar, filled it with honey, and sat it next to the ants as bait.

-This was my first attempt of finding natural ways to kill ants without chemicals.
+This was my first attempt at finding natural ways to kill ants without chemicals.

-I left the honey for two days with our son making sure he reported back to me every hour on the hour.
+I left the honey for two days with our son, ensuring he reported back to me daily.

-He was quite intrigued about the small house ants and wanted to know about the ant colony we’ve acquired.
+He was pretty intrigued about the tiny house ants and wanted to know about the ant colony we’ve acquired.

 The hard part is trying to get rid of the tiny ants in the bathroom when they are inside the wall.

-I’m almost betting I’ll find something special in there when I open it all up later this summer.
+I’m almost betting I’ll find something special when I open it all up later this summer.

 Tips For Getting Rid of Moisture Ants